JarontheGreat/UpdatedPolicies/other/spawn-town-tor.md

 8\.
 In cases where existing builds conflict with a new Committee determination, the determination should give the players a reasonable amount of time to comply or grant them an exception.

 9\.
-All Committee decisions require the unanimous consent of all Committee members.
+All Committee decisions require either:

+&nbsp;&nbsp;&nbsp;&nbsp;a) the unanimous consent of all committee members; or

+&nbsp;&nbsp;&nbsp;&nbsp;b) the consent of at least two committee members, no dissenting views within 24 hours, and staff approval.

 10\.
 Staff have the power to veto a Committee decision if they do not believe it is consistent with the principles of Spawn Town.